Wild camping is becoming ever popular in the UK, with a love for mini adventures and exploring the outdoors.

 Do a final scan of the area to make sure you’ve not left anything, small pieces of rubbish, tent pegs or food.

-Of course, the simple way to remember is – Leave No Trace.
+Of course, when wild camping, the simple way to remember is – Leave No Trace.

 If you are new to wild camping then you can start at any time of year.
 Of course, the picture-perfect moment is a lovely summer’s day but if you’re not a fan of hot weather then maybe winter camping is for you.

 The most important thing is making sure you’re warm enough for your first camping trip.